11 Ways to Convince Someone with Dementia to Take Medication

 Taking your own medicine at the same time they do can make it more of a buddy experience.
 You might say, “It’s time for our medicine.
 Here’s mine and here’s yours.”

-If you don’t take any medications, see if you can get away with “taking” a harmless food item like an M&M or Tic Tac candy.
+If you don’t take any medications, see if you can get away with “taking” a harmless food item like an M&M or a Tic Tac candy.

 Advertisement